 I am also a well qualified ESL tutor for any non-native speakers looking for an edge.
 I specialize in helping non-native speakers correct their college papers, but would be happy to tutor other non-native speakers for any reason.

 I'm a new New Haven resident.
-My favorite foods are New Haven Pizza, Broccoli, and Coffee (not all together typically), and my hobbies include gaming, archery, reading non-fiction, and watching old movies.
-If you become my client, expect a wry sense of humor, casual professionalism, and plenty of patience to go over anything.
+My favorite foods are New Haven Pizza, Broccoli, and Coffee (not all together typically), and my hobbies include running Dungeons and Dragons, archery, reading non-fiction, and watching old movies.
+If you become my client, expect a wry sense of humor, a laid back but professional attitude, and plenty of patience to go over anything.
 Look forward to working with you!